metamaden/awesome-deconvolution/README.md

 ## Methods

+These are resources (libraries, packages, papers, etc.) which provide a specific deconvolution algorithm or approach.

 * [TOAST](https://bioconductor.org/packages/release/bioc/html/TOAST.html) : TOols for the Analysis of heterogeneouS Tissues.
 Tools for the analysis of heterogeneous tissues. (see also: [Li and Wu 2019](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1778-0)); tags: bioconductor; transcriptomics; reference-free; partial_reference-free

 * [TOAST-csDeconv])(https://bioconductor.org/packages/release/bioc/html/TOAST.html) : Function to improve the feature selection in reference-free deconvolution through cross-cell type differential analysis. (see also: [Li and Wu 2019](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1778-0)) tags: methylation; dna_methylation; dnam; epigenetics